jusinowicz/info_theory_eco/README.md

 This repository currently contains:

-1. Reworked examples of maximum entropy approaches for numerically solving best-fit distributions subject to (Lagrangian)
+1. Reworked examples of maximum entropy approaches for numerically solving best-fit distributions subject to (Lagrangian) constraints.

-  * constraints.max_ent.R: The only goal of this script is to start learning CVXR.
+  *  max_ent.R: The only goal of this script is to start learning CVXR.
 Here, I reproduce the Maximum Entropy example from http://www.di.fc.ul.pt/~jpn/r/maxent/maxent.html based on the CVXR Direct Standardization example from https://cvxr.rbind.io/post/examples/cvxr_direct-standardization

 2. An example of a birth-death process where births are density dependent (based on carrying capacity).
 This reproduces an example from https://tice.agroparistech.fr/coursenligne/courses/MODULEINTEGRATIF17MO/

   * bd_density_entropy.R: This file reproduces the birth-death process with density dependence using simulations, and by solving for the stationary distribution with a maximum entropy approach.
 The maximum entropy approach uses the description of equilibrium in the matrix of transition rates as a constraint and solves for it numerically.
 The numerical solving is done using the CVXR package.
+  * bd_density_entropy_quasi: Almost the same as bd_density_entropy.R, but where the quasi-stationary distribution has been solved instead.
+The mean of the quasi-stationary distribution corresponds to the classic solution of the deterministic logistic equation.
+  * logistic_entropy_quasi: The same as bd_density_entropy_quasi, but where a different form of the logistic model has been implemented.
-  * bde_functions2.R: The code for the population simulation, and the simulation cast as a more traditional M/M/1 queing simulation with exponentially distributed wait times.
+  * bde_functions_lgs.R: The code for the population simulations.
+There are several versions of the function, casting it  as a more traditional M/M/1 queing simulation with exponentially distributed wait times, and as a density-dependent logistic growth process.